-Under the Severance Plan, in the event of a termination of (i) Ms. O'Sullivan's or Ms. Salinas' employment by us without "cause" or by the named executive officer for "good reason" (each as defined in the Severance Plan), such named executive officers will be eligible to receive the following benefits:
+Under the Severance Plan, in the event of a termination of Mr. Steinberg's employment by us without "cause" (as defined in the Severance Plan) or by him for "good reason" (as defined in the Severance Plan), he will be eligible to receive the following benefits:

-- a cash payment equal to 0.75x the named executive officer's then-current base salary (or, if the named executive officer has been employed with us for more than five years at the time of the termination of employment, a cash payment equal to 1.25x the named executive officer's base salary), payable in installments over a period of years or partial years equal to the named executive officer's severance multiple; - a lump-sum cash payment equal to the cash bonus with respect to the fiscal year in which such named executive officer's termination of employment occurs, based on actual achievement of any applicable company performance goals or objectives and any applicable individual performance goals or objectives, prorated for the number of days the named executive officer was employed during that fiscal year, or the Prorated Bonus; and - company-paid COBRA premium payments for up to a period of years or partial years equal to the named executive officer's severance multiple.
+- a cash payment equal to 0.5x Mr. Steinberg's then-current base salary because he has been employed with us for less than five years, payable in installments over a period of years or partial years equal to his severance multiple; - a lump-sum cash payment equal to the cash bonus with respect to the fiscal year in which such named executive officer's termination of employment occurs, based on actual achievement of any applicable company performance goals or objectives and any applicable individual performance goals or objectives, prorated for the number of days the named executive officer was employed during that fiscal year; and - company-paid COBRA premium payments for up to 6 months.

-In the event of a termination of Ms. O'Sullivan's or Ms. Salinas' employment by us without ''cause" or by such named executive officer for ''good reason" during the period beginning three months before and ending on the 12-month anniversary of a ''change in control" (as defined in the Severance Plan), the named executive officer will be eligible to receive the following benefits:
+In the event of a termination of Mr. Steinberg's employment by us without 'cause" or by him for 'good reason" during the period beginning three months before and ending on the 12-month anniversary of a 'change in control" (as defined in the Severance Plan), he will be eligible to receive the following benefits:

-- a lump sum cash payment equal to 1.25x the named executive officer's then-current annual base salary; - a lump sum cash payment equal to 1.25x the greater of (1) the bonus that the named executive officer would have earned had she remained employed for the full year in which termination occurs, based on actual achievement and (2) the named executive officer's target annual bonus for the fiscal year in which the date of termination occurs; - company-paid COBRA premium payments for the named executive officer and her covered dependents for up to 15 months; and - accelerated vesting of all equity awards which vest based solely on the named executive officer's continued service with us or the passage of time, with awards that vest based on the achievement of performance objectives or conditions eligible to vest based on the applicable award agreement.
+- a lump sum cash payment equal to 1.0x Mr. Steinberg's then-current annual base salary; - a lump sum cash payment equal to 1.0x the greater of (1) the bonus that he would have earned had he remained employed for the full year in which termination occurs, based on actual achievement and (2) his target annual bonus for the fiscal year in which the date of termination occurs; - company-paid COBRA premium payments for up to 12 months; and - accelerated vesting of all equity awards which vest based solely on his continued service with us or the passage of time, with awards that vest based on the achievement of performance objectives or conditions eligible to vest based on the applicable award agreement.

-In the event that Ms. O'Sullivan or Ms. Salinas provides at least three months' advance notice of her intent to resign without good reason, such named executive officer will be entitled to an additional fiscal quarter of acceleration of the named executive officer's outstanding equity awards subject to the passage of time.
+In the event that Ms. Salinas or Mr. Steinberg provides at least three months' advance notice of their intent to resign without good reason, such named executive officer will be entitled to an additional fiscal quarter of acceleration of the named executive officer's outstanding equity awards subject to the passage of time.

-Any named executive officer's right to receive the severance payments and benefits described above is subject to her delivery and, as applicable, non-revocation of a general release of claims in our favor, and her continued compliance with any applicable restrictive covenants.
+Any named executive officer's right to receive the severance payments and benefits described above is subject to their delivery and, as applicable, non-revocation of a general release of claims in our favor, and their continued compliance with any applicable restrictive covenants.